-2.5.4 S/PDIF-in/out Jacks
+2.5.4 S/PDIF

-The system board is equipped with an onboard S/PDIF-in RCA jack (red) and a S/PDIF-out RCA jack (yellow) at locations CN5 and CN6 of the system board.
+The system board is equipped with an onboard S/PDIF-in RCA jack (red) and a S/PDIF-out RCA jack (yellow) at locations CN2 and CN3 respectively.

-The S/PDIF connector at location J4 is for optical S/PDIF cable connection.
-Connect the optical audio cable connector of your S/PDIF module to J4.
-Make sure pin 1 of the audio cable connector is aligned with pin 1 of J4.
+The S/PDIF connector at location J3 is for optical S/PDIF cable connection.
+Connect the optical audio cable connector of your S/PDIF module to J3.
+Make sure pin 1 of the audio cable connector is aligned with pin 1 of J3.